 Zone: 6 - 8

 An Annual Question: Can I plant warm season blooming annuals?
 Probably…with caution.
-As tempting as it is to fill those pots and window boxes with tender annuals, check with your local garden center for recommendations on when it’s truly safe weather-wise to plant (nights need to remain above 50 degrees F.) Wondering what’s new and trendy?
+As tempting as it is to fill pots and window boxes with tender annuals, check with your local garden center.
+Ask for recommendations on when it's truly safe weather-wise to plant.
+(Nights need to remain above 50 degrees F.).
+Wondering what's new and trendy?
 Single color planters (especially red or orange), or planters with one color in several tones (such as 3 shades of pink).
 Look for new summer snapdragons (Angelonia) and million bells!

 Zone: 8 - 11

-It’s the start of weed season (oh joy!) and your best defense is a good offense.
-Keep ahead of weeds by consistently pulling them when they’re young and have not set seed, and make it even easier by topping areas that are weed prone with plenty of mulch to smother them
+- It’s the start of weed season (oh joy!) and your best defense is a good offense.
+Keep ahead of weeds by consistently pulling them when they're young and have not set seed.
+Make it even easier by topping areas that are weed prone with plenty of mulch to smother them.

 With spring rains subsiding, start adjusting your watering schedule.
 Trees, shrubs and perennials do best with about one-inch of water per week.
 This can be by irrigation system or by hand–just do it!
 And, annuals typically have shallow roots and can dry out quickly.
 Check them daily now and twice daily a month from now!